Beyond Sunk Costs: Boosting LLM Pre-training Efficiency via Orthogonal Growth of Mixture-of-Experts: Methodology

-To conduct an end-to-end study, we trained a 3B-parameter MoE model with 20 layers and 64 experts from scratch.
-This model was then grown to 6B parameters to evaluate the effects of each growth strategy.
-In our experiments, the growth factor $k$ in \cref{eqation:interposition growth} is fixed to 2.
-Further details regarding model pre-training are available in \cref{appendix:detailed_training_setting}.
-Figure \ref{fig:inter_vs_stack_3B} shows the results.
+\textbf{Comparative Experiments}.
+We evaluated these strategies by growing a 3B MoE model (700M active parameters) to 6B (1B active), with the growth factor $k$ in \cref{equation:interposition_growth} fixed to 2 following peer work \citep{shen2022StagedTraining, wang2024lemon}.\footnote{Discussion on growth factor can be found in Appendix \ref{appendix:growth_factor_k_variants}.} Details on model structure and training settings are available in Appendix \ref{appendix:detailed_training_setting}.
+Results in \cref{fig:inter_vs_stack_3B} demonstrate that interposition consistently yields lower training loss and higher downstream accuracy\footnote{The accuracy metric is computed as the average score across multiple downstream evaluation tasks, such as MMLU, ARC-C, HellaSwag, BoolQ and OpenbookQA.
+The computation method is detailed in Appendix \ref{appendix:method_for_computing_average_accracy}, and full results are in Appendix \ref{appendix:detailed_evaluation_results}.}.
 To ensure a fair comparison given the increased size of the grown models, the x-axis represents the total training Floating Point Operations (FLOPs).
-Based on both training loss and average downstream task accuracy\footnote{The accuracy metric is computed as the average score across multiple downstream evaluation tasks, such as MMLU, ARC-C, HellaSwag, BoolQ and OpenbookQA.
-The computation method is detailed in \cref{appendix:method_for_computing_average_accracy}, and full results are in \cref{appendix:detailed_evaluation_results}.}, the interposition method outperforms the stack method.

-We also obtain similar results on the larger 17B model in our experiments (see \cref{fig:inter_vs_stack_17B} in \cref{section:scalability_experiment}).
-In conclusion, for converged models rather than those in the early stages of training, the interpositional method is a better choice than the widely adopted stacking method.
+\textbf{The Convergence Boundary}.
+To quantify the boundary condition for the superiority of interposition method, we conducted a systematic study using the \textbf{amount of training FLOPs} as a measure of training progress.
+Chinchilla Scaling Law \citep{hoffmann2022chinchilla_scaling_law} gives a compute-optimal ratio between model size (N) and token count (D): $D = 20N$.
+The corresponding total compute can be estimated as $6ND$ where the factor 6 follows from the empirical rule of forward + backward computation.
+For MoE models, the situation is more complicated, but a reliable approximation is to base the compute on the number of activated parameters instead of the total parameter count \citep{fedus2022switch}.
+For our 3B model ($N_a$ = 700\text{M}), the resulting compute-optimal FLOPs ($F_c$) is approximately $F_c \approx 6 \cdot N_a \cdot (20N_a) = 5.88 \times 10^{19}$.
+In practice, small models are commonly overtrained well beyond this compute-optimal value.

+Using the accumulated FLOPs of the 3B-A700M model as the indicator, we examined checkpoints at various training stages.
+At each selected checkpoint, we applied either stack or interpositional layer growth, then continued training for a fixed number of steps and compared their performance.
+Based on the findings in \cref{fig:boundary_contition_timing_3B}, we observe that the critical point at which the two growth methods begin to diverge emerges at approximately \textbf{1× the Chinchilla-optimal FLOPs ($F_c$)}.
+This suggests that once the total training FLOPs exceed $F_c$, the interpositional method should be preferred over the stack method, indicating that the model has reached a well-converged state.